-The goal of a writing sample is to measure your ability to write professionally, clearly, and succinctly.
-The best way to demonstrate this ability is by discussing an issue area relevant to the position or program for which you're applying.
-If possible, your sample should use the organization's style and tone and should either demonstrate the organization's focus or address the topics that you will be working on.
+The purpose of a writing sample is to demonstrate your ability to write professionally and clearly.
+When selecting your sample, try to find one that is relevant to the position or program for which you're applying.
+Where possible, your sample should reflect the organization's style and tone.
+Don’t hesitate to revise your writing sample as needed.

 Many employers will specify the desired length of your writing sample.
 If no desired length is given, choose a writing sample that is two to five pages long.

 If you'd like to highlight a section of a longer paper, be sure to include your best two to five page selection.
 To provide context to the reader, you should start the sample with a brief paragraph about the topic of the paper and the course for which it was written.

 There are no excuses for spelling or grammatical errors in a writing sample.
 Be sure to proofread the entire piece and have a trusted friend, colleague, or reliable software check your work.

 - If you don’t provide a writing sample when required, your application may be considered incomplete and discarded.

 - Select your best writings or revise those that have good potential (e.g., your “B”- graded papers).

 - Make sure your writing sample is appropriate and relevant to your reader (your targeted employer, or targeted grad program).
 If you don’t have one, create a new piece.